Wolf warrior diplomacy: Proponents and practices

 Aside from China's leader Xi Jinping himself, both the Chinese foreign affairs and the state media/propaganda system have prominent proponents of "wolf warrior" diplomacy or its style of communication.
 These include Ministry of Foreign Affairs spokespeople and diplomats Zhao Lijian, Hua Chunying, Wang Wenbin, Liu Xiaoming, and CCP-owned Global Times columnist Hu Xijin.
-The Chinese Ambassador to France, Lu Shaye, in particular gained extreme notoriety as a wolf-warrior diplomat for denying the sovereignty of post-Soviet states (all of them had either predated the formation of the Soviet Union or were created as sovereign states within the Soviet Union).
-In his view, the rise of such diplomacy reflects the rising national strength of China and its relation to the changing international environment.
+The Chinese Ambassador to France, Lu Shaye, drew sustained international criticism for his public remarks.
+Suisheng Zhao writes that the rise of this style of diplomacy reflects China's growing national strength and a changed international environment.

 Chinese diplomats who favor wolf warrior diplomacy view it as a natural response to perceived Western efforts to contain China, its people and their aspirations, along with the issues raised by Western diplomats that the Chinese diplomats see as nitpicking criticisms of China.

 The Chinese government believed that the reason for the diplomacy was due to stated interference of Western media in China's domestic affairs.
 Many Chinese diplomats such as former Vice Foreign Minister Fu Ying expressed the need of being a "wolf-warrior" in cases of "foreign interference".
 In 2023, Foreign Minister Qin Gang criticized the "wolf warrior" tag as a "narrative trap" by people who knew nothing about China.